Northern Arizona University

 Northern Arizona University requires satisfactory results for the following: a criminal background investigation, an employment history verification and a degree verification (in some cases) prior to employment.
 You may also be required to complete a fingerprint background check.
 Additionally, as an employer in the state of Arizona, NAU is required to participate in the federal E-Verify program that assists employers with verifying new employees’ right to work in the United States.
 Finally, each year Northern Arizona University releases an Annual Security Report.
 The report is a result of a federal law known as the Clery Act.
 The report includes Clery reportable crime statistics for the three most recent completed calendar years and discloses procedures, practices and programs NAU uses to keep students and employees safe including how to report crimes or other emergencies occurring on campus.
 In addition, the Fire Safety Report is combined with the Annual Security Report for the NAU Flagstaff Mountain Campus as this campus has on-campus student housing.
 This report discloses fire safety policies and procedures related to on-campus student housing and statistics for fires that occurred in those facilities.
 If you would like a free paper copy of the report, please contact the NAUPD Records Department at (928) 523-8884 or by visiting the department at 525 E. Pine Knoll Drive in Flagstaff.

-Salary range begins at $54,799.
+Anticipated salary range is $37,584 – $45,023.
 Annual salary commensurate with candidate’s qualifications and related experience.

 Learning and Development